WilliamZang/FastAnimationWithPOP/README.md

 ### 2. Use it by coding

-To use it by coding is as simply as using the stroy board.
+To use it by coding is as simple as using the storyboard.

 You can just set the animation type property and perform ```- (void)startFAAnimation```.
 Like this